 The HR industry is constantly evolving as new technologies and approaches are developed.
 If you want to be an effective HR professional, it’s essential to stay current on the latest trends.

-Another trend in the HR industry that you need to be aware of is the growth of social media.
+Another trend in the HR industry is the growth of social media.
 Companies are increasingly using social media platforms like LinkedIn and Twitter to recruit employees and connect with potential candidates.
 As an HR professional, you need to be familiar with these platforms and know how to use them effectively.
-Not only that, but you need to ensure there are policies in place for appropriate employee use of these channels too.
+Not only that, but you also need to ensure there are policies in place for appropriate employee use of these channels.

 There are many other changes happening in the HR industry right now, so it’s important to stay up-to-date on all of them.
 By doing so, you’ll be able to effectively navigate the changing landscape and stay ahead of the competition.

 Building relationships is essential for any HR professional – after all, you’ll need the support of your colleagues in order to be successful.
 But what if you’re not great at networking?
 Don’t worry, here are a few tips to help you out:

 - Start by being friendly and approachable.
 Make eye contact and smile when you greet people, and try to remember their names.